iiasa/message-ix-models/doc/global/source/message_DB_new_features.rst

 - list and synomym replacement list for nodes and hierarchy level (including a consistency check so that only time series can be imported that relate to nodes declared in the node list)
 - **to do:** list and synonym replacement list for fuels and  hierarchy levels
 - index key ("variable" in IAMC lingo) replacement using relational database for more efficient storage and access time
+- import of reference time series (directly from original data sources)

-- import functionality for time series using Excel spreadsheet following the IAMC-template
+  + import changes using Excel spreadsheet following the IAMC-template
-- import time series directly from original data sources (using specific Java function, or any Python data-processing script plus a Java interface)
+  + using any Python/R data-processing script plus a Java interface
-- **to do:** import time series directly from original data sources (using an R-interface, etc.)
+  + using "manual" Java functions

 - **to do:** implement look-up tables for standard aggregation/conversion/etc.

 Spatial and temporal disaggregation
 ----

-- the database is built on a completely flexible hierarchical structure for spatial and temporal disaggregation in the Message datastructure
+The database is built on a completely flexible hierarchical structure for spatial and temporal disaggregation in the Message datastructure

 - import of disaggregation structure for a run id via an Excel template
 - **to do:** easy tools for modification of parameters across hierarchical levels (cut, merge and "seed" could be used for that)
 - **to do:** implement sanity and consistency checks